 - Identifying scholarship opportunities, including clinical education conferences and peer reviewed journals

-In collaboration with the Epidemiology and Biostatistics Research Core [link to EBRC], MER supports the mentorship of clinical and education research investigators to guide novice investigators.
+In collaboration with the Epidemiology and Biostatistics Research Core, MER supports the mentorship of clinical and education research investigators to guide novice investigators.
 Support is available for mentors both individually and through structured mentorship training.

 For More Information